Each of the following conditions may cause bumps to develop on the gums:

 Mandibular torus

 A mandibular torus is a harmless bony growth inside the mouth.
-It may occur in following areas:- the floor of the mouth
+It may occur in following areas:

 - the roof of the mouth